 One other item of interest is that Whittaker wrote: “Relics of the crime were sought for, and are preserved in various families.
 Occasionally such relics are assembled and photographed to be sold as a picture postcard, depicting a broken muzzle-loading flint-lock pistol, an iron spade, a highly decorated mug, ‘his bible,’ and ‘his brewer’s licence.'”
 This perfectly describes a postcard produced, a copy of which is held at the Oldham Local Studies and Archives, although the date is unknown.
 This postcard, despite what Whittaker says, looks to show a museum display as the labels for the items are pinned to some kind of board and the mug and pistol are obviously held in place rather than just laid out for a photograph.

 In 1935, the Yorkshire Weekly Post Illustrated published an article on the case – advertised in other newspapers – which, as usual, summarised the Saddleworth Sketches including the case against Reuben Platt and the Red Bradburys.
 The author, R. Hawkin, believed that Platt was the most likely murderer, with theft as the motive.
-Hawkin made one interesting observation: that if theft was the motive and was the reason William was attacked, there would be little reason to kill Thomas except to prevent his identification of the attackers; if revenge against Thomas was the motive, there was no reason to kill William.
+Hawkin made one interesting observation: a robbery would explain the attack on William, but would not have provided a reason to kill Thomas except to prevent his identification of the attackers; if revenge against Thomas was the motive, there was no need to kill William.

 After the centenary of the murders had passed, the outpouring of new material slowed.
 The next serious attempt to examine the case was in Saddleworth Murder and Mystery by Vera Winterbottom, published in 1960.
 The author, using a slightly different approach, began her chapter on the Bill o’Jacks’ murders by setting some historical context: that there was social unrest at the time; that trade was depressed and the cost of living increasing after the wars of the late 18th and early 19th centuries; that a drought in 1826 had caused unemployment; that “machine-wrecking riots” were spreading as mechanised mills threatened the traditional industry of handloom weaving; that the Great Reform Bill passed in 1832; that the common land of the area had been Enclosed in 1815.
 Of this final fact, she wrote: “It is small wonder that men like Thomas Bradbury … still looked upon the land around their homes as their own, an important factor in the crime.”
 Winterbottom also set the scene at Greenfield: no police force until 1858; no railway until 1848; few newspapers; the only means of rapid travel were the canals or the turnpike road with its coach fares too expensive for most locals.

 In 1967, an article appeared in the Edgar Wallace Mystery Magazine written by Geoffrey Whiteley called “The Murders at the Moorcock”.
 The ten-page article gave a fairly thorough background to the story; the author appears to have used Vera Winterbottom’s book as his only source, and therefore followed the facts as given by Joseph Bradbury.
 Whiteley concluded that Reuben Platt was unlikely to have been involved – particularly as he had no need to incriminate himself by saying that he saw Thomas Bradbury the night before – but that none of the theories really fitted the facts.
-He therefore suggested that the killing of the two men was by two separate parties: William was attacked by thieves while Thomas was killed by the Red Bradburys.
+He therefore followed the idea first suggested by Alfred Denville: that the killing of the two men was by two separate parties.
+Whitely suggested William was attacked by thieves while Thomas was killed by the Red Bradburys.

 In the 1970s and 1980s, three articles were printed in the Saddleworth Historical Society Bulletin, two by Neil Barrow in Summer 1978 and Autumn 1978, and a further one by Barrow and Terry Wyke in 1987.
 The first two outline some newly discovered evidence, discussed earlier, about the Australian “confession” and information of the characters of the Bradburys.
 The 1987 article outlines the history of the case, its coverage and some possibilities for further investigation, including the role of Esther Porritt and the Burnplatters, many of which we have discussed earlier.
 To date, this 1987 article is by far the most rigorous account of the evidence and circumstances of the case.

 Even today, fascination with the unsolved murder has not faded.
-It is occasionally mentioned on websites such as mysteriousbritain.co.uk or coolinterstingstuff.com as part of the phenomenon of looking into old mysteries.
+It is occasionally mentioned on websites such as mysteriousbritain.co.uk or coolinterstingstuff.com which look into old mysteries.
 There have been threads on Reddit, YouTube videos, and even occasional mentions in the mainstream news such as an article in the Mirror on pub murders, or an article on the BBC News website on unsolved English murders.
 The story has found its way into recent books of historical tales, although few of these reach the level of detail of earlier writing and usually just follow the standard interpretation